-Changes in assumptions: Discount rate changed from 3.87% in 2018 to 3.50% in 2019.
+Changes in assumptions: Discount rate changed from 3.50% in 2019 to 2.21% in 2020.
+Discount rate changed from 3.87% in 2018 to 3.50% in 2019.

 The District does not have assets accumulated in a trust that meet the criteria of GASB 75 to pay related benefits.
+Benefits are not based on a measure of pay, therefore covered-employee payroll is used.

-Historical information is required for measurement periods for which GASB 75 is applicable.
+^{}Historical information is required for measurement periods for which GASB 75 is applicable.
 Future years' information will be displayed up to 10 years as information becomes available.
 Fiscal year 2018 was the first year of implementation.